ComputeCanada/molmodsim-md-theory-lesson-novice/_episodes/07-Adding_Ions.md

  A cubic box is the most intuitive and common choice, but it is inefficient due to irrelevant water molecules in the corners.
 The extra water will make your simulation run slower.
 Ideally you need a sufficiently large sphere of water surrounding the macromolecule, but that's impossible because spheres can't be packed to fill space.
 A common alternatives that are closer to spherical are the dodecahedron or the truncated octahedron.
 These shapes work reasonably well for globular macromolecules, but if the solute is elongated there will be a large amount of the unnecessary water located far away from the solute.
 In this case you may consider constraining the rotational motion [[ref]](https://aip.scitation.org/doi/10.1063/1.480557) and using a smaller rectangular box.
 But be aware that the box shape itself may influence conformational dynamics by restricting motions in certain directions [[ref]](https://onlinelibrary.wiley.com/doi/full/10.1002/jcc.20341).
 This effect may be significant when the amount of solvent is minimal.

 In this lesson we will create a simple cubic solvent box.
 As we discussed above, a properly solvated simulation system should have at least 10 <span>&#8491;</span> distance between the solute and the edge of the periodic box after equilibration.
 Standard practice is to tile a pre-equilibrated solvent box across the system and eliminate solvent molecules which clash with the solute.

-When water is initially added to the system in this way, solute-solvent interactions are not optimal and some small gaps between the water molecules and the macromolecule are inevitable.
-In the process of equilibration the water molecules will move to fill the gaps and minimize the interaction energy.
+When water is added to the system in this way, some VDW voids at the macromolecule and the box interfaces are inevitable because packing is not perfect.
+In the process of equilibration the water molecules will move to fill the voids and minimize the interaction energy.
 The box will shrink and the distance between the solute and the edge of the periodic box wil become smaller.
-To compensate for this box shrinkage we need to start with a bigger than 10 <span>&#8491;</span> solvent padding.
+To compensate for this box shrinkage we need to start with a larger box size than the desired 10 <span>&#8491;</span> solvent padding.

 We will use the *solvateBox* command to create the periodic solvent box around the macromolecule.
 The *solvateBox* command has many options.
 Let's create a cuboid water box around the 1RGG protein.
-We will use the pre-equilibrated box of SPCE water (SPCBOX).
-We will set the minimum distance between any atom in the solute and the edge of the periodic box to 15<span>&#8491;</span>, and we will request an isometric (cubic) box:
+We will use the pre-equilibrated box of SPCE water (SPCBOX), set the minimum distance between the solute and the edge of the box to 15<span>&#8491;</span>, and request an isometric (cubic) box:
 ~~~
 > solvatebox s SPCBOX 15 iso
 ~~~